brunobaudry/moodle-local_deepler/README.md

 This plugins tries to have descent testing setup.

-Some additional PHPUNIT, aswell as BEHAT test can run be done provided you have a valid key. rename .env-dist to .env and set there your own api key **DEEPL_API_TOKEN=DEFAULT** **DEEPL_API_TOKEN=YOUR_OWN_DEEPL_API_KEY** (You can add both a pro or a free key, we recommend that you do the tests with a free one).
+Some additional PHPUNIT, as well as BEHAT test can run be done provided you have a valid key. rename .env-dist to .env and set there your own api key **DEEPL_API_TOKEN=DEFAULT** **DEEPL_API_TOKEN=YOUR_OWN_DEEPL_API_KEY** (You can add both a pro or a free key, we recommend that you do the tests with a free one).